vivhubb/hangman/README.md

 * expand the list of phrases for the game so it doesn't become repetitive
 * expand the one at a time letter guess to word guesses as well
 * create different options for difficulty level choice (like adding medium level or categories)
+* create tracker to count wins and losses for user

 [JUMP to TOP](#table-of-contents)